Angel in Disguise (Brandy song): Release and critical reception

 A writer at Epinions compared the song's drum production to Aaliyah's "One in a Million", written and produced by Timbaland.
 The writer continued his review by writing: "The album begins with tasteful 'Angel in Disguise' which has a touch of adult sensuality.
 It feels familiar as it has the same beat that made Timbaland famous a few years ago."
 The Spokesman wrote: "Brandy is obviously not Moesha but she lets a bit of that innocent character be heard on her record.
 Her young age and hence confusion towards love shines through on 'U Don't Know Me (Like U Used To)', the funky 'Happy' and 'Angel in Disguise'."

 Commercial performance

 "Angel in Disguise" was released during the period when Norwood's popularity was at its peak.
 Without any music video or marketing of Atlantic, the song became a success on American radio.
 By November 21, 1998, several months before the song's official release date, it had reached a radio audience of over 22 million listeners.
 It reached tenth place on 28 November 1998, which became its top position on the list.
+The song entered Hot R&B/Hip-Hop Songs on January 23, 1999, where it peaked at number 17, becoming Norwood's eighth consecutive top 20 entry.
 The song was ranked nineteenth in the Top 20 Jet Songs by Jet Magazine.